 - Hyoseok Cultural Festival which is held in honor of Korean novelist Lee Hyo-seok in Lee Hyo-Seok Culture Village, where he grew up

-While you are planning your trip to South Korea and your visit to Pyeongchang, you may want to check out the travel requirements for the country.
+While you are planning your trip to this country and your visit to Pyeongchang, you may want to check out the travel visa requirements for South Korea.
 Make sure to apply for a Korean visa ahead of time to avoid long lines at the airport.